Fuso Trucks America

 Mitsubishi Fuso Truck of America, Inc. (MFTA) is a wholly owned subsidiary of Mitsubishi Fuso Truck and Bus Corporation (MFTBC), Kawasaki, Japan, itself a part of Daimler Truck based in Logan Township, New Jersey, United States.
-MFTA imports and markets Class 3 through Class 5 medium-duty cabover trucks through more than 200 dealer locations in the United States (including Puerto Rico and Guam) and Canada.
-As of 2019, MFTA imports and markets diesel-powered, gas-powered, and electric trucks.
-According to the company, more than 100,000 Mitsubishi Fuso standard, 4-wheel-drive and crew cab trucks have been sold in the Canadian and U.S. markets since the company's founding.
-Applications include beverage, catering, refrigerated and dry cargo delivery, vehicle recovery, towing, pest control, plumbing, light construction and landscaping, overlanding, among others.
+MFTA imported and marketed Class 3 through Class 5 medium-duty cabover trucks through more than 200 dealer locations in the United States (including Puerto Rico and Guam) and Canada, until 2021.
+As of 2019, MFTA imported and marketed diesel-powered, gas-powered, and electric trucks.
+According to the company, more than 100,000 Mitsubishi Fuso standard, 4-wheel-drive and crew cab trucks had been sold in the Canadian and U.S. markets since the company's founding.
+Applications included beverage, catering, refrigerated and dry cargo delivery, vehicle recovery, towing, pest control, plumbing, light construction and landscaping, overlanding, among others.

 Company history

 Established in 1985, MFTA signed its first dealer and sold its first truck in the U.S. in 1986.
 By the end of that year, the company had enlisted 41 dealers and had total retail sales of 89 trucks.

 In 1990, the company introduced its FG model 4-wheel-drive cabover into the North American market.
 The company expanded operations into Canada in 1999, and sold its 60,000th truck in the North American market in 2001.
 In 2002 MFTA introduced its FE145 Crew Cab model, followed by redesigned FE and FG models in 2004.
 By 2005, the company had sold 80,000 trucks and added a 5-year powertrain limited warranty covering all of its models.

 In September 2009, the company signed its 200th dealer (Washington Auto Carriage, Spokane, WA).
 Shortly after, with 175 dealers operating in the U.S. and 25 operating in Canada, it signed a new dealership agreement that expanded its reach into Puerto Rico for the first time.
 On December 30, 2009, the company sold its 100,000th truck in North America to LaVallee's Bakery Distributors, Waltham, MA.

 In March 2011, MFTA introduced a new line of Class 3 through Class 5 medium duty commercial trucks to the North American market, designated the Canter FE/FG Series.
 For the first time, the parent company (MFTBC) applied the name Canter—the model name used throughout the rest of the world—to its line of light medium-duty trucks marketed in the NAFTA region.

 MFTA expanded its dealer network again in November 2013, when it signed an agreement with a dealership on the island of Guam.

 In March 2014, the company introduced a new Class 3 model, the Fuso Canter FE130, with a gross vehicle weight rating (GVWR) of 13,200 lb., 6% higher than the 12,500 lb.
 GVWR of the FE125 model it replaced.